bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/using-front-matter.md

 ## YAML Syntax

-Stencil front matter uses the conventions of [YAML]() (short for the recursive "YAML Ain't Markup Language").
+Stencil front matter uses the conventions of YAML.
 Here are the YAML conventions you must follow in front matter:

-Place the front-matter block at the top of your template.
+* Place the front-matter block at the top of your template.
-Fence the beginning and end of the front-matter block with a row of three hyphens (), as you see in the examples here.
+* Fence the beginning and end of the front-matter block with a row of three hyphens (), as you see in the examples here.
-Show attribute > key relationship (or object > property relationship) by indenting the children.
-In the example above, products is the object, Place a colon (:) directly after each attribute name, and directly after each key name.
+* Show attribute > key relationship (or object > property relationship) by indenting the children.
+In the example above, products is the object,
+* Place a colon (:) directly after each attribute name, and directly after each key name.
 (Colons separate key:value pairs.)
-Identifiers are case-sensitive.
+* Identifiers are case-sensitive.

 ### Restrictions